Climate History & the Cryosphere

 Temperatures change all the time.
 Locally, it's not uncommon for temperatures to drop 5, 10, even 20 degrees or more overnight.
-Over the course of a year, we see gradual increases in daily and monthly average temperatures as winter eases into spring and summer and watch them fall again as summer turns to autumn and then back to winter.
+Over the course of a year in the northern hemisphere, we see gradual increases in daily and monthly average temperatures as winter eases into spring and summer and watch them fall again as summer turns to autumn and then back to winter.
 When we look at temperature on a regional or global scale over the course of many years, climatic patterns emerge.

 Throughout its history, Earth has experienced several periodic swings in climate.
 For example, Earth was entirely ice-free and temperatures were hot enough for turtles and palm trees to thrive at the poles during the Early Eocene Climatic Optimum around 49 million years ago.
 On the other hand, during the Last Glacial Maximum, which occurred between 26,500 and 19,000 years ago, ice sheets covered nearly one third of Earth's surface.
 Today, we are somewhere in between extremes.
 Snow and ice exist year round near the poles and seasonally at lower latitudes.
 Glaciers cover about 10% of Earth's surface and can be found on every continent except Australia.

 The term "ice age" typically invokes images of a frozen world, covered in snow and ice, in a time when woolly mammoths and sabre-toothed tigers roamed the Earth.
-However, scientists use the term ice age or glacial age to describe any geological period in which long-term cooling takes place and ice sheets and glaciers exist.
+However, scientists use the term ice age or glacial ageglacial age: any geological period in which long-term cooling takes place and ice sheets and glaciers exist. to describe any geological period in which long-term cooling takes place and ice sheets and glaciers exist.
 That means we are currently in the midst of an ice age right now!
-More specifically, we are in an interglacial (warm period) within a glacial age.
-Cold periods within a glacial age are called glacials or glaciations, and are characterized by cooler temperatures and advancing glaciers.
+More specifically, we are in an interglacialinterglacial: warm period within a glacial age. (warm period) within a glacial age.
+Cold periods within a glacial age are called glacialsglacial: period within a glacial age, characterized by cooler temperatures and advancing glaciers. also called glaciation. or glaciationsglaciation: period within a glacial age, characterized by cooler temperatures and advancing glaciers. also called a glacial., and are characterized by cooler temperatures and advancing glaciers.

 Glacial ages come and go over millions of years.
 Interglacial periods, like the one we are in now, are typically spaced apart by hundreds of thousands of years.
 Based on observed patterns, we should be swinging back to an "icehouse Earth."
 However, since the industrial revolution, increased carbon dioxide (CO2) levels in the atmosphere (largely due to the burning of fossil fuel), are pushing Earth toward a warmer climate.
 In fact, we now see that this increase in CO2 is warming Earth at a rate ~100 times faster than Earth has seen through slow natural swings.